jscott7/CSVComparer/README.md

 Run the CSVComparison executable with the following arguments

-*"Path to reference csv file" "Path to candidate reference file" "Path to configuration file" "Optional Path to directory to save output*
+*"Path to left hand side csv file" "Path to right hand side reference file" "Path to configuration file" "Optional Path to directory to save output*

 If no output file is specified the console will list the breaks between the files

-`Key:C, Reference Row:2, Value:2.5 != Candidate Row:2, Value:2.61`
+`Key:C, LeftHandSide Row:2, Value:2.5 != RightHandSide Row:2, Value:2.61`

 The output file will list the configuration used, the input files, time taken to run the comparison and a tabular view of the differences